Chris FollinBy Chris Follin

 Drop a little, test, and adjust.
 Avoid chasing internet PSI numbers blindly.

-Bring gear
+Bring air

 Accurate gauge, deflator, compressor, valve caps, and enough time to reinflate.